nt-williams/advent-of-code/README.md

 # Advent of Code

 > "The solutions all are simple... after you've already arrived at them.
-But they're simple only when you already know what they are.""
+But they're simple only when you already know what they are."

 Solution speeds: